 - 2.5.a.
-The program director must possess current certification in the specialty for which they are the program director by the American Board of Otolaryngology Head and Neck Surgery (ABOHNS) or by the American Osteopathic Board of Otolaryngology Head and Neck Surgery (AOBOO-HNS), or specialty qualifications that are acceptable to the Review Committee.
+The program director must possess current certification in the specialty for which they are the program director by the American Board of Ophthalmology or by the American Osteopathic Board of Ophthalmology and Otolaryngology Head and Neck Surgery, or specialty qualifications that are acceptable to the Review Committee.
 (Core) - 2.5.a.1.
-The Review Committee accepts only ABOHNS or AOBOO-HNS certification.

-2.5.b.
+The program director must be a member of the medical staff at the Sponsoring Institution, primary clinical site, or a participating site acceptable to the Review Committee.
+(Core) - 2.5.b.
 The program director must demonstrate ongoing clinical activity.
 (Core)